segmentio/segment-docs/src/connections/destinations/catalog/willow/index.md

 [Willow](https://heywillow.io/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank"} is a customer support platform for early stage startups.
 It focuses on getting your whole team (even engineering) to solve issues together with commenting and tagging, shows you everything in one place from customer messages to in-app actions, and it shows your entire customer's journey in one continuous feed from day one to today.

-This destination is maintained by Willow.
+Willow maintains this destination.
 For any issues with the destination, [contact the Willow Support team](mailto:help@heywillow.io).

 ## Getting Started